From Eigenvalues to the Spectrum

 finite-dimensional discretization of the underlying integral operator

-finite Gram matrix converge to those of the underlying compact integral operator — justifying why kernel methods
+\(1/N\), converge to the eigenvalues of the underlying compact integral operator.

 The Spectral Theorem for Compact Self-Adjoint Operators

-We now arrive at the central result of this chapter — the infinite-dimensional
+We now arrive at the central result of this page, the infinite-dimensional generalization

 Spectral Theorem for Symmetric Matrices.